The Last Guardian: Release

 The Last Guardian was announced for a 25 October 2016 release in Japan and North America during Sony's presentation at E3 2016 in June, and was available in a playable form to attendees.
-In an interview with Kotaku during E3 2016, Ueda commented that the game was fully complete, and the only work remaining was fine-tuning visuals and cut-scenes.
-A short delay was announced in September 2016, pushing the title back to early December 2016 release, as the developers needed more time to fix bugs that had come up during the final production of the game, according to Yoshida.
-By 21 October 2016, development of The Last Guardian concluded and the game was submitted for manufacturing.
-A patch enabled high dynamic range and added 4k resolution support for the PlayStation 4 Pro system.
+In an interview with Kotaku during E3 2016, Ueda said the game was fully complete, and the only work remaining was fine-tuning visuals and cut-scenes.
+In September 2016, it was delayed to December, as the developers needed more time to fix bugs that had come up during the final production, according to Yoshida.
+By 21 October 2016, development concluded and the game was submitted for manufacturing.
+A patch for the PlayStation 4 Pro enabled high dynamic range and 4K resolution.

-In addition to regular retail copies, Sony released a "collector's edition" including the game, an artbook, a soundtrack, and a statue of a resting Trico and the boy.
+In addition to regular retail copies, Sony released a "collector's edition" including an artbook, a soundtrack, and a statue of a resting Trico and the boy.
 The week prior to release, Sony's Joe Palmer stated that pre-order numbers were "exceeding expectations", including high interest in the collector's edition.
 A standalone demo version of The Last Guardian was released for the PlayStation VR on 12 December 2017; the virtual reality version allows the player to experience interacting with Trico from the viewpoint of the boy.

-After the launch of the PlayStation 5 in November 2020, players discovered that this game runs at 60 frames per seconds when playing an unpatched version from the PlayStation 4 disc.
+After the launch of the PlayStation 5 in November 2020, players discovered that this game runs at 60 frames per second when playing an unpatched version from the PlayStation 4 disc.